 Preheat the oven to 140C/275F/Gas 1.

-Put the flour, grated nutmeg, mixed spice, butter, sugar, eggs, chopped almonds, black treacle and the citrus zest into a large bowl and beat well to mix thoroughly.
+Put the flour, nutmeg, mixed spice, butter, sugar, eggs, almonds, treacle and citrus zest in a large bowl and beat well.
 Fold in the soaked fruits.

 Spoon the mixture into the prepared cake tin and spread out evenly with the back of a spoon.
 Decorate the top with the whole blanched almonds and glacé cherries, pushing them lightly into the top of the cake mixture.
 Cover the top of the cake loosely with a double layer of greaseproof paper.
-Bake in the pre-heated oven for about 4¼-4 ¾ hours, or until the cake feels firm to the touch and a skewer inserted into the centre comes out clean.
+Bake for 4¼–4¾ hours, or until the cake feels firm to the touch and a skewer inserted into the centre comes out clean.
 Allow the cake to cool in the tin.